cloudwatt/nix-container-images/README.md

 services can be defined:

-- `oneshot-pre` services are exectued sequentially at container start time and must terminates.
+- `oneshot-pre` services are exectued sequentially at container start time and must terminate.
 They can be ordered thanks to the `after` option.
 - `long-run` services are for daemons and are managed by `s6`.
-There is no dependencies notion on long run services.
+There is no notion of dependency for `long-run` services.
-- `oneshot-post` services are executed sequentially once all long run services have been started.
-They can also be order (`after` option).
-They are generally used to do provision started services.
+- `oneshot-post` services are executed sequentially once all `long-run` services have been started.
+They can also be ordered (`after` option).
+They are generally used to provision started services.

 Options are described in this
 [generated `s6` options documentation](docs/options-well-supported-generated.md#s6services).